jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementations-loose-ideas.md

 Monitoring

-Where I thought a tuning utility would be an option, I should think more that it is a requirement.
+Where I thought a tuning utility might be an option, I should think more that it is a requirement.

 JJ